Months ago, one of my clients came to me asking what I thought about the Total Gym XLS.

 - It is not effective if you want to use it for bodybuilding or professional strength training since it is meant to cater more toward weight loss and toning or maintaining your body

 Summary: The XLS is popular among Total Gym shoppers for many reasons.
 Mainly because it’s priced under $1000, but also because it gives you over 80 exercise options for the price.
 This top-selling home gym relies on your bodyweight to customize resistance levels from 6 to 54 percent of your total weight and is ideal for beginners to intermediate users.
+Although the range of motion is fairly good with the Total Gym, it comes nowhere near what you’re capable of doing with free weights.
 However, if you want to get more value for your money, the FIT would be a better option for you simply because it’s basically the same unit but upgraded and more compact.
 Wing attachment that will allow you to engage in more exercises.

 About The Total Gym Company